GridTools/gt4py/CONTRIBUTING.md

 ### Write Documentation

-GT4Py could always use more documentation, whether as part of the official GT4Py docs, in docstrings, or even on the web in blog posts, articles, and such.
+GT4Py could always use more documentation, whether as part of the official GT4Py docs, in docstrings, or even on the web in blog posts and articles.

 ### Submit Feedback